ESPRI-Mod/docs/mkdocs/docs/esgf/migration_centos_7.md

 - Set the **temporary** host_var files so as to pick up the backuped certificate files.

 !!! warning
-    these host_var files replace the previous ones.
+    These host_var files replace the previous ones.
     They are used only for the 'from scratch' installation.
+    The installation is **from scratch** that means that the certificate files are not yet located in their final places.
     After the installation, the previous host_var files must be used.
     (see post installation)